-- 2. United States Immigration and Customs Enforcement agents provide written documentation and case identifying information that the individual has been convicted in any jurisdiction of an offense that, if committed in the state of Washington would meet the criteria outlined in subsection A.1. of this section. - B. Notwithstanding subsection A. of this section, the county shall not honor civil immigration hold requests for any individuals who are younger than eighteen years old. - C. This section does not create or form the basis for liability on the part of the county, its officers, employees or agents. - D. Beginning January 1, 2014, the department of adult and juvenile detention shall compile a listing all immigration detainers received by the department.
-Beginning May 1, 2014, the department shall prepare and transmit to the council a quarterly report showing the number of detainers received and descriptive data that includes but is not limited to: the types of offenses that individuals with detainers were being held, the reason for release from county custody, the length of stay for each individual before the detainer was executed for those who were released from county custody, and the number of individuals that had detainers but were transferred to state department of corrections' custody.
+- 2. United States Immigration and Customs Enforcement agents provide written documentation and case identifying information that the individual has been convicted in any jurisdiction of an offense that, if committed in the state of Washington would meet the criteria outlined in subsection A.1. of this section. - B. Notwithstanding subsection A. of this section, the county shall not honor civil immigration hold requests for any individuals who are younger than eighteen years old. - C. This section does not create or form the basis for liability on the part of the county, its officers, employees or agents)) that are accompanied by a criminal warrant issued by a U.S. District Court judge or magistrate. - ((D. Beginning January 1, 2014,)) B. ((t)) The department of adult and juvenile detention shall compile a listing all immigration detainers received by the department, showing detainers received and detainers accompanied by federal judicial warrants.
+Beginning May 1, 2014, the department shall prepare and transmit to the council a quarterly report showing the number of detainers received and the number of detainers that were accompanied by a federal judicial warrant with descriptive data that includes but is not limited to: the types of offenses that individuals with detainers accompanied by a federal judicial warrant were being held, the reason for release from county custody, the length of stay for each individual before the detainer accompanied by a federal judicial warrant was executed ((for those who were released from county custody)), and the number of individuals that had detainers but were transferred to federal or state department of corrections's custody.
 The reports called for in this section shall be transmitted in the form of a paper original and an electronic copy to the clerk of the council, who shall distribute electronic copies to all councilmembers and the lead staff for the committee of the whole, and the law, justice, health and human services committee, or their successors.